It’s hard not to be enthralled by France – a destination of unrivalled discoveries that’s sure to transcend your every expectation

 A holiday to France will tick all the boxes with its diverse landscape and abundance of adventure waiting to be experienced.

 To simply describe the city of love – a glowing ember of light and a boulevard lined labyrinth of perpetual romance and profuse sophistication won’t do it any justice.
-Paris truly has to be experienced – from the moment the sun illuminates the Arc de Triomphe until the city is shrouded in darkness, brightened by the moon and the Eiffel Tower, which twinkles on the hour until sunset.
+Paris truly has to be experienced – from the moment the sun illuminates the Arc de Triomphe until the city is shrouded in darkness, brightened by the moon and the Eiffel Tower, which twinkles on the hour until sunrise.
 Strolling down the Champs-Élysées Avenue or along the River Seine, baguette in hand is one way to embrace the Parisian lifestyle – maybe just hold back on the beret.

 Before you go, see the Paris city guide and Paris food & drink guide: 10 things to try in Paris.